 11There were five apparitions in May 2016: The first was Jesus, Joseph and Mary (Jejomar Binay), the second Manuel Roxas II, the third Mary Grace Poe, the fourth Antonio Trillanes IV, and the fifth Leila de Lima.
 (Miriam Santiago was never part of the equation.)
 Trillanes is Duterte’s nemesis, his opposite.
 The numerological evidence of this hypothesis is that if we put the Roman numeral IV in front of a mirror it becomes VI.

-13Several news writers describe this gesture as the Duterte fist bump, or fist pump.
+13Several news writers describe the now familiar Duterte gesture as the Duterte fist bump, or fist pump.
 But others call it the Duterte fist salute.
 It is a punch or, to distinguish it from the beverage, a fist punch.
 The arm is extended, so the gesture resembles the Nazi salute.

 Duterte and his companions refrained from using this sign during their state visit to Israel in September 2018.
 There is also no record of him flashing it in other countries.
 It is a local, political symbol that appears to mean power, solidarity and aggression.
 Human rights advocates see it as representing "the brutalities of Duterte's drug war, which has claimed thousands of lives."

 Emoji versions of this image show up in online political discussions in the Philippines, sometimes in sets of three.

 How could thousands of servants of God be mistaken?
 Even Duterte’s sister Eleanor believes her brother is Godsend.
 Miller quotes her saying Rodrigo “is being used as a vehicle of the Holy Spirit”, and anyone who goes against him is “an emissary of Satan”.